m-kim-dev/translator-chrome-extension/README.md

 ### Usage
 1. Highlight text on any webpage.
-2. Right-click and select Translate with ChatGPT.
+2. Double-click and select Translate with ChatGPT.
 3. View the translation instantly.

 ## Contributing